The following courses will be offered in Spring 2022:

 Headquarters for the College’s study abroad programs in Paris is the University of Chicago Center in Paris, the University’s research and teaching arm in Europe.
-Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université Denis Diderot (University of Paris VII).
-The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library and an apartment for the faculty director.
-For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place and a continuing Chicago “presence” within one of the major capitals of Europe.
+Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université de Paris (formerly Université Denis Diderot - Paris VII).
+The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library, and an apartment for the faculty director.
+For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place, and a continuing Chicago “presence” within one of the major capitals of Europe.

 Students in the Paris Astronomy program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
-Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry and athletic facilities.
+Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Spring tuition: as set by the Bursar’s Office

-Study abroad administrative fee: $650
+Study abroad administrative fee: $675

-Paris Astronomy program fee: $4,700
+Paris Astronomy program fee: $4,975